 - seek to have industry fund licensing and monitoring of advisors through user fees or similar funding mechanisms.

-Optimally, investment professionals should have a fiduciary duty to their clients regardless of the type of license they hold.
-At a minimum, regulations should be adopted to require that recommendations of annuity and other investment products be suitable to meet the needs of the buyer.
+All financial professionals giving advice should have a fiduciary duty to their clients regardless of the type of license they hold.

 Sales practices that compromise the suitability of a broker’s recommendation to a customer should be banned.

-Advisers should be required to meet established standards of performance and agree to adhere to a code of ethics.
+Advisers should have to meet established performance standards.
+They should also have to adhere to a code of ethics.
 Enforcement should apply to advisory firms as well as to their employees.

 Consumer redress for losses

-State laws should provide more effective consumer redress, and better public education on how to seek redress, of financial malfeasance.
+State laws should provide more effective consumer redress, and better public education on how to seek redress, of financial wrongdoing.

 State laws should provide for criminal penalties against those who commit securities fraud.

-States should strengthen and enforce existing laws on truth in advertising and other consumer protection laws.
+States should strengthen and enforce existing laws on truth in advertising and other consumer protections.

-Individuals who work for broker-dealers and sell investment products should be required to disclose their employment history, educational background, and any disciplinary actions taken against them.
+Individuals who work for broker-dealers and sell investment products should be required to disclose relevant information and conflicts of interest, regardless of the type of license they hold.
+This includes disciplinary actions taken against them, commissions and compensation structure, and other potential conflicts of interest.

-The SEC, FINRA, and state regulators should work together to improve and publicize the availability of online background checking features, including BrokerCheck and the SEC’s Investment Adviser Public Disclosure site.
+The Securities and Exchange Commission, Financial Industry Regulation Authority (FINRA), and state regulators should work together to improve and publicize the availability of online background checking features.
 States should work together to establish a single website that can be used for checking the backgrounds of state-registered investment advisers, broker representatives, and investment adviser representatives.

-State laws should mandate disclosure of self-interest and conflicts of interest (e.g., the amounts of commissions).
+State laws should mandate disclosure of self-interest and conflicts of interest.
+This includes information on commissions.